 Location intelligence, also known as foot traffic or footfall data, draws on geospatial data points to analyze the movement of people from place to place.
 Advertising agencies and out-of-home-media companies can tap into these data points to achieve better personalization, improved targeting, and more accurate campaign measurement.
 By taking a data-driven approach to standard marketing practices – audience segmentation, site location, and reach – advertisers can create campaigns with precision.

-Foot traffic data provides accurate insights into metrics such as hourly visits, customer loyalty, and demographic shifts within populations – without compromising individual privacy.
+Foot traffic data provides accurate insights into consumer behavior, including metrics such as hourly visits, customer loyalty, and demographic shifts within a business' trade area – based on aggregated, statistical information about how people move in the physical world.
 Advertisers can harness these data points to learn more about their target audience and hone messaging accordingly, ensuring a higher return on investment (ROI).
 Advertisers can also draw on location analytics to better measure physical impressions and evaluate offline audience engagement.

 Most location intelligence tools for advertisers use trade areas in some way.
-A trade area refers to the geographic region (which can be broken down by zip codes, census blocks, etc) where most visitors to a given venue live or the route the visitors use to get to the given venue.
-Foot traffic data can reveal the trade area of stores, billboard placements, shopping malls, or any other venue in the physical world, which is critical for advertisers looking to reach specific audience segments efficiently.
+A trade area refers to the geographic region (which can be broken down by zip codes, census block groups (CBGs), etc) where most visitors to a given venue come from.
+Foot traffic data can reveal the trade areas of stores, billboard placements, shopping malls, and other commercial venues, which is critical for advertisers looking to reach specific audience segments efficiently.
 Location intelligence can also give agencies up-to-date and accurate information regarding the reach of out-of-home (OOH) advertising placements by uncovering the movement patterns of key audience segments.

-By using trade area information in conjunction with other location analytics datasets, advertisers can gain unprecedented visibility into their target audience’s geographic distribution, commute patterns, spending habits, social media preferences, and a host of other key insights.
+By using trade area information in conjunction with other location analytics datasets, advertisers can gain unprecedented visibility into their target audience’s geographic distribution (on the zip-code or CBG level), commute patterns, spending habits, social media preferences, and a host of other key insights.
 This data can help both online and offline advertisers optimize their campaigns, improve conversions, and increase ROI.

 Read on to learn eight ways advertisers can use location data to improve their offline marketing campaigns.